boisalai/neighborhood-map/README.md

 - Google map loaded from Maps API.
 - Six locations in New York City.
-- Locations filter that uses an input field to filter both the list view and the map markers displayed.
+- Location filter that uses an input field to filter both the list view and the map markers displayed.
-- Locations list view and the markers updated accordingly in real time.
+- Location list view and the markers updated accordingly in real time.
-- Five Foursquare top picks near each location displayed in a list view and as map markers.
+- Five Foursquare top picks near selected location displayed in a list view and as green map markers.
 - Reset button to re-initialize page.
 - Warning message if trouble loading Google Maps.
 - Mobile responsive.